Kaumudi Joshipura

 Kaumudi Jinraj Joshipura is an Indian American Epidemiologist, Biostatistician, Dentist & Scientist.
 She is Adjunct Full Professor at Harvard T.H.
 Chan School of Public Health (HSPH) at Harvard University and NIH Endowed Chair and Director of the Center for Clinical Research and Health Promotion and a Full Professor at the University of Puerto Rico, Medical Sciences Campus.
 Her research work has been covered by global media including CNN, ABC, NBC, NHS, Newsweek, Nature, Telegraph, Japanese Journals and Japanese TV etc.

 Early life, education, and career

-Joshipura was born in Mumbai, India and educated in India and in the United States.
-She has also lived in Tanzania and Nigeria.
-Her father is a medical doctor who taught at Universities in India and other countries.
-She earned a Bachelor of Dental Surgery (BDS) from University of Mumbai in 1982.
-She completed a residency in Periodontology from 1982 to 1983 at Nair Hospital Dental College.
-Joshipura worked as a dental surgeon from 1983 to 1984 in Mumbai.
-She was a dental surgeon at St. Beatrice Hospital in Nigeria from 1985 to 1988.
-Joshipura went to the United States in 1988.
 Joshipura earned an M.S. in Biostatistics from Harvard T.H.
 Chan School of Public Health in 1989.
 She worked as a staff associate in Biostatistics at The Forsyth Institute from 1989 to 1992.
 Joshipura was a clinical instructor in Oral Health Policy and Epidemiology at Harvard School of Dental Medicine (HSDM) from 1992 to 1993.
 As a postdoctoral dentist scientist, she completed a postdoctoral fellowship in the Department of Oral Health Policy and Epidemiology (OHPE) at HSDM from 1993 to 1995 during which time she completed a certificate in Dental Public Health at HSDM and a Sc.D. in Epidemiology at the Harvard School of Public Health.
 Her dissertation titled Oral Health, Nutrition, and Coronary Heart Disease was completed under Dr. Walter Willett in 2 academic semesters including qualifying exam and Doctoral Thesis.